OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 ### Step 3 - Create a Swap File (Optional)

-Some of the following steps require compilation and so it's nice to have a swap file on the server.
+Some of the following steps require compilation, so it's nice to have a swap file on the server.
 By default DO droplets to not have swap files, but [adding one isn't difficult](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).
 Feel free to skip this step.

 I created a 1GB swapfile: